Frank Dye: Scotland to Faroe Islands and Norway, 1964

 In July 1964, Dye, along with crew member, Bill Brockbank (no relation to Russell), sailed the 650 nautical miles between Scotland and the Faroe Islands and across the Norwegian Sea to Norway.
 During the voyage they ran into a force 9 gale and were capsized four times.
 Their mast had been shattered but they managed to jury-rig another.

 Wayfarer dinghy

 Frank and Margaret's Wayfarer dinghy, Wanderer, is in the collection of the National Maritime Museum Cornwall at Falmouth, Cornwall.

 Wanderer - sail No W48, the open sailing dinghy of the Wayfarer class that Frank Dye sailed to Iceland and Norway.
 Now in UK National Maritime museum, Falmouth, Cornwall.

-Quotes

-Offshore cruising in an open boat can be hard, cold, wet, lonely and occasionally miserable, but it is exhilarating too.
-To take an open dinghy across a hundred miles of sea, taking weather as it comes; to know that you have only yourself and your mate to rely on in an emergency; to see the beauty of dawn creep across the ever restless and dangerous ocean; to make a safe landfall – is wonderful and all of these things develop a self-reliance that is missing from the modern, mechanical, safety-conscious civilised world.

-People talk about respect for the sea, but respect is based on fear.
-While fascination outweighs the fear I sail on.
-When the balance changes, it's time to stop.